lama7/blogtool/README.md

 ### Huh? ###

 I've tried a variety of graphical blog clients.
 All of them had spotty behavior.
-As I continued blogging, I realized that the gui based clients were overkill for what I was doing.
+As I continued blogging, I realized that the GUI based clients were overkill for what I was doing.

 What was I doing?
 Pushing text up to my blog.
 Occasionally with some pictures